Akuda/fedkit/README.md

 ## BrowserSync

 With BrowserSync, you can view the website on multiple devices and actions are sent to all of them at the same time.
 See the UI link after running the grunt task for more information.

+## Known Issues

+* NOTE: IE8 support is in progress.
+* NOTE: Singularity.gs warns about Breakpoint being missing on compile but it's not a problem.
+SASS-MQ is far better anyway.